Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 This chart identifies some of the primary differences between secured and unsecured credit cards:

-For most cards, that means a simple call to the bank or issuing company to request a lower limit once your card arrives.
-Most credit limit adjustments will take effect immediately.
+For most cards, reducing your limit is as simple as reaching out to the bank or issuer once your card is in hand.
+These adjustments typically take effect immediately.

 While this tactic may work to limit your spending temptation, it could have an impact on your credit score.
 Approximately 30% of your credit score relies on your current credit utilization.
 You can calculate your utilization by dividing your current balance by your overall credit limit.